yeyan/ml-blog/content/posts/deep-learning/index.md

 ---
-title: "Deep Learning with PyTorch (In Progress)"
+title: "Deep Learning with PyTorch"
 date: "2020-12-09"
+Tags: ["Deep Learning", "Computer Vision", "PyTorch"]
 markup: pdc
 ---

-Neural network is one of the hottest topics today.
+Neural network (NN) is one of the hottest topics today.
 Scientists have invented lots of specialized variations of them: Long/Short Term Memory (LSTM), Gated Recurrent Unit (GRU), Deep Convolutional Network (DCN), Auto Encoder (AE) and etc. All of those are essentially different ways of constructing parametric functional approximations.
-In this post, I would like to introduce some basics about neural networks.
+In this post, I would like to introduce some basics about networks.

-### Neural Network to the Bare-Bones
+### 1. Neural Network to the Bare-Bones

 The simplest neural network actually has its own name: Logistic Regression.
 Assuming we have an input vector $X$ and a parametric matrix $M$, then it can be expressed as $\hat{Y}=\sigma(MX)$ where $\sigma$ is the sigmoid function which is $\sigma(x) = 1/(1 + e^{-x})$.
 A plain fully connected deep neural network can be expressed as the following: